Nafis2605/CIA_Web/README.md

 4. Restart the browser.

 ### Entering VR Mode
-1. Open the application in a WebXR-compatible browser.
-2. Click the **'Enter VR'** button.
+1. Click the **'Enter VR'** button.
-3. Put on your VR headset and enjoy the experience!
+2. Put on your VR headset and enjoy the experience!